Château Macquin, Château Macquin, Saint-Georges-Saint-Émilion

 Producer

-Wines have been made at Château Macquin since 1885, when their first cellar was developed by François-Albert Macquin, the first person to re-plant vines in the Saint-Émilion region following the 19th Century phylloxera outbreak.
-Today, the Château is run by his grandson Denis and his wife Christine Corre-Macquin, who own 27 hectares of vines in Saint-Émilion and Pomerol.
+Wines have been made at Château Macquin since 1885, when their cellar was originally developed by François-Albert Macquin, the first person to re-plant vines in Saint-Émilion following the 19th-century phylloxera outbreak.
+Today, the Château is run by François-Albert’s grandson, Denis, and his wife, Christine Corre-Macquin, who own 27 hectares of vines in Saint-Émilion and Pomerol.
 The duo is involved in every decision from vine-growing to winemaking, to ensure quality is maintained vintage to vintage.

 Vineyards